Skip to content

 It can delay the close or stop-loss order you send during exactly the volatility spike when you need it.
 Priority fees and network upgrades have shortened these episodes, but keeping leverage moderate on Solana venues is the practical defense.

 Contains affiliate links — we may earn a commission.
-Doesn't affect rankings.
+This does not affect rankings.

 Jupiter Perps logo